steveharoz/research_approach/README.md

 When possible, a preprint will be posted publicly prior to submission, and open access piblication venues will be prioritized.

 # IP
 Intllectual property concerns may arise, especially for stimuli.
-While other people's intellectual property concerns may need to be protected, it is not acceptable for authors to refuse to share research artifacts due to their or their institution's intellectual property.
+While other people's intellectual property concerns may need to be protected, it is not acceptable to refuse to share research artifacts that we collected or created due to their or their institution's intellectual property.